Portsmouth ice rink is returning - opening hours, prices and how to book

 When does it open?

-The ice rink will open on Saturday, November 23 – so there are only two weeks to go until you can get on the ice.
+The ice rink will open on Saturday, November 23 – so there are less than two weeks to go until you can get on the ice.

 Its opening was delayed slightly last year because of warm weather, which meant the ice could not freeze properly.